aidanastridge/speech-to-obsidian/README.md

 5. Convert to Markdown

 #### Questions?
-Why export to json instead of straight to Markdown?
+Why export to json instead of straight to Markdown right away?
 <br>
-Checking if the conversion is the problem.
+Checking if the conversion is the correct.

 #### License